DataBiosphere/job-manager/README.md

 Welcome to the Job Manager repository!
 If you're a developer you're in the right place.

-However, if you just want to try out or deploy Job Manager, you will probably find our user and deployment focussed content in our ReadTheDocs pages: https://data-biosphere-job-manager.readthedocs.io/en/latest/
+However, if you just want to try out or deploy Job Manager, you will probably find our user and deployment focused content in our ReadTheDocs pages: https://data-biosphere-job-manager.readthedocs.io/en/latest/

 ### Try it out, NOW!